Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Introduction

-Hence, researchers explore the data augmentation strategies \citep{Athalye18, Xie19,Dong19} or improved SGA optimization methods \citep{Lin20,Wang21a} to boost the transferable attacking performance.
-Nonetheless, these efforts show limited generalization on unknown DNN architectures, especially those trained with defense approaches.
-This implies that the optimizing procedure of a single attack is insufficient to explore the high-dimensional perturbation space.
-Furthermore, the projected gradient descent (PGD) method proposed by \cite{Madry18} initializes the attack algorithm with random restarts around the legitimate image.
-However, these random samples are homogeneous deviations from the original input.
-They lack diversities \citep{Dong20} and degrade the transferability of adversarial examples.
+Hence, researchers have been exploring various data augmentation strategies \cite{Athalye18,Xie19,Dong19,Lin20} and improved SGA optimization methods \cite{Dong18,Wang21a,Huang2022transferable,Lin20} to enhance the performance of transferable attacks.
+Nonetheless, these efforts exhibit limited generalization capabilities on unknown DNN architectures, particularly those trained with defense strategies.
+This suggests that a deterministic optimization procedure, initiated from a single image, is insufficient to thoroughly explore the high-dimensional perturbation space.
+Furthermore, the projected gradient descent (PGD) method proposed by Madry \etal \cite{Madry18} initializes the attack algorithm with random restarts around the legitimate image.
+However, these random samples represent homogeneous deviations from the original input, lacking diversity \cite{Dong20}, which limits the transferability of adversarial examples.

-To resolve these aforementioned issues of adversarial examples, in this paper, we propose \textbf{Multi}ple \textbf{A}symptotically \textbf{N}ormal \textbf{D}istribution \textbf{A}ttacks (\textbf{MultiANDA}), a novel method that explicitly characterizes perturbations inferred from a learned distribution.
-Firstly, we formulate a single ANDA by taking advantage of the nice property of stochastic gradient ascent (SGA), the asymptotic normality \cite{Chen16,Mandt17,Izmailov18,Maddox19}, to approximate the true optimal posterior distribution of adversarial perturbations using the trajectory information accumulated along with the optimizing iterations.
-Specifically, ANDA calculates and stores the first two moments of iterations to approximate the posterior distribution of the perturbations as a Gaussian one.
-Moreover, we apply the ensemble strategy on ANDA to estimate a Gaussian mixture distribution for better exploring the potential optimization space.
-This leads to a further improved generalization performance of the attacks with more diverse adversarial examples.
-The obtained perturbation distributions allow to craft any number of effective adversarial examples via sampling.
-In particular, the contributions of this work are the followings:
+To resolve these issues, in this paper, we propose \textbf{Multi}ple \textbf{A}symptotically \textbf{N}ormal \textbf{D}istribution \textbf{A}ttacks (\textbf{MultiANDA}), a novel method that explicitly characterizes perturbations inferred from a learned distribution.
+Firstly, we formulate a single ANDA by taking advantage of the nice property of stochastic gradient ascent (SGA), the asymptotic normality \cite{Chen16,Mandt17,Izmailov18,Maddox19}, to learn the true optimal posterior distribution of adversarial perturbations.
+Specifically, ANDA calculates and stores the first two moments of iterations captured along the optimizing trajectory to approximate the distribution of the adversarial perturbation as a Gaussian one.
+Moreover, we apply the deep ensemble strategy \cite{LAK17} on ANDA to devise a mixture of Gaussians, approximating the Bayesian posterior.
+As each Gaussians positioned at a different basin of attraction, the proposed MultiANDA leads to a further improved generalization performance of the attacks with more diverse adversarial examples.
+As shown in Figure~\ref{fig:vis_main}, the perturbations crafted by our proposed method focus more on the semantic and decisive areas of objects than the baseline approach.
+In particular, the contributions of this work are the following: